-Studying for an exam is different from studying to learn, you need to be strategic because it’s all about getting the best grades possible.
-So whether you’re cramming for an exam tomorrow or studying for one in a few months’ time, here is the steps strategy you should follow for your best chance of success.
+Studying for exams is different from studying to learn.
+You need to be strategic because it’s about getting the best grades possible.
+So whether you’re cramming for an exam tomorrow or studying for one in a few months, here are the steps you should follow for your best chance of success.

-The first is to hacking your exam prep is being clear about what’s on the exam.
-This might be obvious, but doing this really well will help you be laser focused in the next steps:
+Study for exams is different & challenging for that student who are doing jobs.
+The first is hacking your exam prep is being clear about what’s on the exam.
+This might be obvious, but doing this well will help you be laser-focused in the next steps:

 If you can, confirm these three things:

 You won’t always know this information, but get as many details as possible from your teacher or lecture.
-Check the course outline or objectives but make sure you attend the final class or lecture before an exam because that’s often where they’ll share more details or advice.
+Check the course outline or objectives but ensure you attend the final class or lecture before an exam because that’s often where they’ll share more details or advice.

-There are 3 general types of exams and you prepare differently for each of them.
-If you don’t get this right, you’ll crash and burn for sure.
+There are 3 general exams, and you prepare differently for each.
+If you don’t get this right, you’ll surely crash and burn.
 The 3 types are memorization, understanding concept, and problem-solving.
 If you’re short on time, you might be tempted to prepare for a problem-solving exam by memorizing things.
-That would be a mistake; subjects that typically need a lot of memorization include history, languages and parts of some science classes like biology and anatomy memorization is all about building connections.
-Using the only repetition to try and remember things doesn’t create connections and that’s why it doesn’t work very well.
+That would be a mistake; subjects typically need a lot of memorization, including history, languages and parts of some science classes like biology and anatomy.
+Memorization is all about building connections.
+Using the only repetition to try and remember things doesn’t create connections, and that’s why it doesn’t work very well.

-Social science subjects and a lot of others have exams based on mainly on understanding concepts.
-It’s important to have a big perspective and understand how all the smaller pieces of a puzzle fit together.
-Take the information from lectures, textbook and extra reading material, and organize it according to the major themes and concepts.
+Social science subjects and many others have exams based mainly on understanding concepts.
+It’s important to have a great perspective and understand how all the smaller pieces of a puzzle fit together.
+Take the information from lectures, textbooks and extra reading material, and organize it according to the major themes and concepts.
 It’s easiest to do visually, so use mind-maps, flowcharts and diagrams to create your overall perspective, and show the links between details, concepts and the overall subject.

-Typical exam questions ask you to evaluate, compare and apply the concepts, so practice doing that and try to use concrete examples top explain answers.
-The third type of exam is problem-solving which common for engineering, commerce and science course.
+Typical exam questions ask you to evaluate, compare and apply the concepts, so practice using concrete examples to explain answers.
+The third type of exam is problem-solving, which is common for engineering, commerce and science course.
 The key to these exams is doing a lot of problems.
 But try doing a problem first before reading the theory behind it.
 Remember, you’ll get most exam marks for doing problems, not knowing the theory, so that sets your study priorities.
 Instead of reading a chapter in detail and then trying the problems, flip it around.

-For getting better grades in exams you also have to write essay efficiently read our blog post about writing an effective and efficient essay.
-If you’re facing academic problems of write assignments and essays because studying for exams.
-We can help you and write any kind of essay, assignment help and dissertation papers.
-So can’t lose concentrate on studying for exams.
-Try us out.
+You also have to write an essay efficiently to get better grades in exams.
+Please read our blog post about writing an effective and efficient essay if you’re facing academic problems with writing assignments and essays because you are study for exams.
+We can help you write any essay, assignment help or dissertation papers.
+So can’t lose concentration on studying for exams.